tokyo2006/rmk-gui/README.md

 ## Development

-Make sure you have Rust and Node.js installed on your system.
+Make sure you have Rust, NodeJS and Python installed on your system.

 1. Clone the repository:
    ```bash